 great hope for the future.
 There is no doubt that he is an extremely

-skilful player, someone who can win games, who is a good deadball kicker,
+skilful player.
+He can win games, and is a good deadball kicker.
+He also

 has lots of tricks up his sleeve and has good close control enabling him to

 run at defenders, but this is the second time that he has been sent off

 The first time was for two late tackles (one deliberate).
 On this occassion it was for non-footballing reasons.
 Price's first yellow was for kicking the ball away.
 He had the ball in his hands when the ref awarded a throw-in to the visitors and he kicked the ball over the Ipswich player on the bye-line.
 The second yellow followed a free kick awarded against him for a 50/50 challenge.
 Swearing directly at the ref left the man in charge with no other option.

 Throughout the game the referee explained his decisions to the players to make sure they knew where they stood.
 Price let his team-mates down when they needed his skills most.
 I hope someone at the club puts him in his

 place as I think he believes the hype as well.